 Since most people don’t have a friendly ghost on speed dial, the next logical place authors turn to is their trusty search engine.
 This too has its pluses and minuses.
 On the one hand, before the Internet became ubiquitous, it was almost impossible to find a ghostwriter if you didn’t work in publishing.
 Googling has made our field light years more accessible to authors seeking a collaborator.
 But on the other hand, our industry is not nearly as efficiently organized and sortable online as others; unlike shopping for a house or, for that matter, a spouse, there are no big popular sites such as Zillow or Match.com for ghostwriters.
 As a result, most searches start with an undifferentiated mass of writers, which can be extremely time-consuming and frustrating for the average new author to sort through on their own.

 While there is no magic bullet for solving this problem, we can offer a few tips and search hacks to make the identification process less painful and more efficient.
+(Kindlepreneur also offers a great overview of the options and the pros and cons of each.)

 Hunt in safe spaces